 If you check this option, Intego NetUpdate will attempt to update your Intego programs in the background.
 This will quit any programs that need to be updated, and will restart your computer if required.

 This pane shows a log of the updates you have made to your Intego software.
 Each update that NetUpdate has made is listed here.
 For information on the update, click one of the entries.
 The version column displays version numbers for programs and dates for filters and virus definitions.
 If you click on the Version header, it toggles to display the Build number; click again to return the display to Version.
-Comments about any selected item are displayed clicked on in the bottom section of this window.
+Comments about any selected item are displayed in the bottom section of this window.